Ryeera/Argus/README.md

 You can add me to your Discord-Server by clicking [here](https://discord.com/api/oauth2/authorize?client_id=655496558095237130&permissions=285232144&scope=bot)

 ## Setup
-When you invite me to your server, I will send a message, which explains anything.
-Have any public channel containing the word "bot" ready for me and I will find it.
+When you invite me to your server, I will make a new channel, which only admins can see, and explain everything there.
+Don't worry, you can delete it when we're done.

 ## Commands
-Simply say `d!help` in any channel I can see and I will tell you everything!
+All commands need to be preceded with the prefix you set.
+If you haven't set one, the default prefix is `a!`.

+`a!help` - shows a help-embed with all commands.

+`a!temp [name]` - creates a temporary VC with the given name.

+`a!settings` - Shows the current settings and tells you how to change them.

+`a!resync` - manually resyncs your server.
+Use this if you notice that someone is missing their permissions to see the text-channel they should see.

 ## FAQ
-**Why does DragoBot need the Manage Roles permission?**
+**Why does Argus need the Manage Roles permission?**
 Manage Roles allows me to change permission-overrides in Text-Channels.
 I won't change anything in your role-system, and if you don't trust me, you can move my role all the way to the bottom, I'll still do my thing but I can't change any roles above mine ^^

-**Why does DragoBot need the Manage Channels permission?**
+**Why does Argus need the Manage Channels permission?**
 I need this role to create temporary voice-channels.

-**Why does DragoBot need the Move Members perimission?**
+**Why does Argus need the Move Members perimission?**
 Although this feature is not implemented yet, I will be able to move members into their temporary voice-channel if they create one while connected to another voice-channel.

-**Why does DragoBot not work with some channels?**
+**Why does Argus not work with some channels?**
-You need to make sure that I have access to the category and/or channel in question.
-If you, for example, made an mod-channel, that only mods can access, I won't have access to that at first.
-You need to manually add another permission-override to let me access the channel.
-For that, I have my own role called "DragoBot"!
-After you did that, you either wait for the server-resync that happens every hour, or you execute `d!resync`.
+If that happens, please join my Discord-Server below, so Ryeera can help you.
+It shouldn't happen, but if it does, please tell him.

 ## Support
 If you have any feature-requests, bug-reports or change-requests, feel free to drop by at my [Discord-Server](https://discord.gg/ffrArfErfH)!